loganfordwd/Coding-Challenge/README.md

 If I have completed any of the tasks incorrectly or misunderstood them, just send me an email and I will re-attempt the challenges that I messed up on.

+Also i'd like to add, that college did not really go throught git in as much detail as I thought, so apologies if i've messed up the git-side of things.

 Thank you for taking the time to read through them.

 Logan:)